AlacrisIO/alacrity/docs/paper.md

 amount of resources into the contract's account.
 Finally, all parties need to agree that Alice actually sent this information.

-There is a small wrinkle, however.
-Alacrity uses an information-flow security type system to ensure that participants do not accidentally reveal secret information.
-All information that only one participant knows is assumed to be secret until explicitly declassified.
-In this case, Alice's knowledge of the terms of the bet and her commitment are secret.
-Therefore, Alice needs to first declassify this information before performing the transfer.

 ```
-    @A declassify! wagerAmount;
-    @A declassify! escrowAmount;
-    @A declassify! commitA;
     @A publish! wagerAmount, escrowAmount, commitA
        w/ (wagerAmount + escrowAmount);
     commit;
 ```

-The first two lines perform the declassification, while the next two perform the publishing and payment to the contract.
+The first two lines perform the publishing and payment to the contract.
 The last line (`commit;`) finishes the consensual block and returns to the next local block.
 After this statement, it is now consensual knowledge that Alice shared these three values and transferred the appropriate amount.